fyne-io/fyne-io.github.io/index.md

                   broken things about existing approaches.
 Building your software with an API like Fyne that is designed for modern languages is easy and quick to learn.
-                  Add to this that the toolkit is open source, under the permissive 3 clause BSD license, and will always be freely available you can be confident in a bright future of enjoyable app development.
+                  Add to this that the toolkit is open source, under the permissive 3 clause BSD license, and will always be freely available.
+You can be confident in a bright future of enjoyable app development.
                 </p>